Skip to navigation Skip to content

 Contact compensation payer/their solicitor + Read more ...

-• Ask if they can check their records for documentation recently signed by the injured person/claimant which confirms their current address.
-For example, a deed of release or statement of claim
+Contact the compensation payer/their solicitor and tell them that Medicare Compensation Recovery need to confirm the address of the injured person.
+Ask them to check their records for any documentation recently signed by the injured person/claimant that confirms their current address.
+For example, a deed of release or statement of claim.

 5